Myorignl/Final_Project-/README.md

 [Results_no_APOT](https://user-images.githubusercontent.com/106631875/198459162-8f3f9024-ce6b-434c-a962-a155c8a237fe.png)

-Looking closer at the top 5 features, there seemed to be a strong relationsip with the APOT (wait time).
+Looking closer at the top 5 features, there seemed to be a strong relationship with the APOT (wait time).
 Upon closer examination, the top 5 features appear to be related.
 After further pre-processing our data, the model was run again with the index (renamed id), hospital code, lat and long dropped.

 ### Preliminary Machine Learning Conclusions

 There are no firm conclusions at this point except that more research needs to be done.
-However, there does seem to be a strong relationship between the hospital and APOT (wait time).
+However, there does seem to be a strong relationship between the hospital code and APOT (wait time).
 Beyond the machine learning models that were run, a linear regression model with a dependent variable of time of day and the independent variable of APOT (wait time) revealed a strong relationship to the time of day and duration of the wait time.

-## Team Roles
+## Team Roles & Communication Protocols (Deliverable 1)

 1. Bethany
    * Github Contributer/Collaborator: created at least one branch for each team member, merge/pull requests, 4 commits from each team member verified